Updated May 20, 2016

 All fraternal benefit society benefits are 100% exempt.
 Va.
 Code Ann. § 38.2-4118.

-The homestead exemption protects a certain amount of equity a debtor’s home or principal residence.
+The homestead exemption protects a certain amount of equity in a debtor’s home or principal residence.
 Under Virginia law, homeowners may exempt up to $5,000 of their home or other property covered by the homestead exemption.
 Debtors may add $500 to this amount for each of their dependents.
-Debtors aged 65 and older may exempt up to $10,000.
-Surviving spouses or minors are eligible for a $15,000 homestead exemption.
+Debtors aged 65 and older and disabled veterans (minimum of 40% disability) exempt up to $10,000.
+Surviving spouses or minors are eligible for a $20,000 homestead exemption.
 Va.
-Code Ann. §§ 34-4, 34-18, 64.2-311.
+Code Ann. § § 34-4, 34-18, 64.2-311.

 For more details about how the homestead exemption works in Washington, see our Virginia Homestead Exemption page.